Murray H. Loew

 Extramural Grant Support

 - "Development of an infrared hyperspectral imaging system for imaging works of art," National Science Foundation

 Editorial Board Service

-- Associate Editor, Journal of Medical Imaging, 2013-present
+- Associate Editor, Journal of Medical Imaging, 2013-now

 - Associate Editor, IEEE Transactions on Medical Imaging, 2003-2011